splunk/public-o11y-docs/synthetics/test-config/global-variables.rst

 .. _global-variables:

 *****************************************
-Create and use Global Variables
+Create and use global variables
 *****************************************

 .. meta::
     :description: Define a variable that you can use in multiple browser and API tests in Splunk Synthetic Monitoring.

-Define a global variables once, then you can use the variable across all of your Browser and API tests.
+Define a global variable once, and then you can use the variable across all of your browser and API tests.

-How can you use global variables?
+How can you use a global variable?
 ===================================
-Global variables are stored securely in the Splunk Synthetic Monitoring platform, but the keys and values of all global variables in your account are visible to all users.
+Global variables are stored securely in Splunk Synthetic Monitoring, but the keys and values of all global variables in your account are visible to all users.

-To preserve your account's security, don't use production credentials, real credit card information, or other sensitive data in global variables for your checks.
-Instead, try using placeholder credentials to test workflows that require information to be entered during a test.
+To preserve your account's security, don't use production credentials, real credit card information, or other sensitive data in global variables for your tests.
+Instead, use placeholder credentials to test workflows that require you to enter information.

-To use data such as test login credentials, API keys, or other test information, you can permanently conceal the value of a global variable from all users of your account.
+To use information such as test login credentials, API keys, or other test data, you can permanently conceal the value of a global variable from all users of your account.

 .. _concealed-gv:

 What happens when you conceal a global variable?
 ==================================================
 When you :strong:`conceal` a global variable, its value is permanently concealed from all users of the account.
-This lets you create and save variables such as test login credentials, API keys, and other sensitive information to use in Browser and API tests.
+This lets you create and save variables such as test login credentials, API keys, and other sensitive information to use in browser and API tests.

 To preserve security, the value of a concealed global variable is never revealed to any user of the account after it has been created and saved.
 The value is scrubbed from the Splunk Synthetic Monitoring UI, from test results, and from alert messages.